-We all need grab-and-go food when schedules get busy or a satisfying snack to keep hunger at bay between meals.
-If you usually turn to packaged staples to keep your pantry (and stomach) full, try these satisfying swaps that generally pack fewer additives and more nutrition while delivering fresh, bold flavors.
+We all need grab-and-go food when schedules get busy or a satisfying snack between meals.
+If you usually turn to packaged staples to keep your pantry (and stomach) full, try these healthy snack ideas that generally pack fewer additives and more nutrition while delivering fresh, bold flavors.

 If you find yourself reaching for chips or salty, crunchy snacks, take a stab at making your own.
 Try kale leaves or thinly sliced beets or sweet potatoes (ideally using a mandolin) dusted with olive oil and salt and roasted until crispy.
 Play around with flavors such as rosemary beet chips or balsamic kale chips.
 They’ll store for at least a few days in an airtight container—if you don’t eat them all before then!

-Breakfast first.
 A lot of breakfast foods are just dessert in different packaging.
 Whether you rely on smoothies, breakfast bars, coffee or some combination thereof to start your day, make sure you’re fueling yourself for success.
 Try making your own, like these zucchini oat muffins, or look for store-bought options that have whole grains, limited sugar, healthy fats, fiber and protein.